wp-plugins/wp-list-pages-by-custom-taxonomy/readme.txt

 if you'd like me to add a new feature to the widget, please let me know by writing a post in the [support forum](http://wordpress.org/support/plugin/wp-list-pages-by-custom-taxonomy) , and hopefully I will add it to the next version of *WP List Pages by Custom Taxonomy*.

-If this plugin has been helpful for you, please don't forget to *review* it and consider to *make a donation*.
+If this plugin has been helpful for you, please don't forget to *review* it and consider to [make a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VUF3KP7YFAVZG).
 Don't be shy, a couple of dollars would still make me happy! :)

 == Installation ==